 The LD Resources Foundation award program was created to help students diagnosed with dyslexia, ADHD and other learning disabilities.

+Zahavit Paz, Co-founder and CEO of LD Resources Foundation says “I was inspired to create LD Resources Foundation when I realized the predicament faced by these students.
 In the late ‘90s, when I decided to go back to university, dyslexia and ADHD were often in the news.
 I knew I’d have to conquer my old fears about reading, writing and note-taking.
-I never imagined that my test results, which were slightly too old to satisfy the university’s requirements, would be considered out-dated.
+I never imagined that my test results, which were slightly too old to satisfy the requirement, would be considered out-dated.
 The university officials I spoke to were totally unwilling to discuss any accommodations until they saw current test results–as if, at my age, my learning disabilities would have just disappeared by themselves.